Aletheianomous-AI/backend-chat-processing-subsystem/README.md

 This repo contains files that are responsible for the chat processing subsystem, as defined in the SDD.

 # Pre-requisites
-You need to ensure that Docker is installed by following the [installation instructions]
+You need to ensure that Docker is installed by following the installation instructions.

 # Setup
 ## Using Docker